OliverLetterer/xcode-templates/README.md

 XCode-Templates
 =============
-Set of XCode 4 Templates for iOS
+Set of ARC compatible XCode 4 Templates for iOS.

 Installation
 =============